Archive for March, 2010

 DISTINCT operator in the source

-SELECT statement fixes it most of the time.
+SELECT statement fixes it most of the time because the join isn’t returning a unique set of rows.
+Although, the better solution requires that you identify how to gain a unique result set.
 Alternatively, you need to re-examine the logic of your

 WHERE clause.
 It also happens when the